 Why child-led exploration is key to Scholé

-Another Scholé activity is when your child is particularly interested in a topic or engrossed in something to throw aside whatever it is that you have planned as far as a learning activity for that day and to allow them to be absorbed in what that is that they're really interested in.
+Another Scholé activity is to let your child be particularly interested in a topic or engrossed in something, and to set aside whatever you had planned as a learning activity for that day, allowing them to be fully absorbed in what truly interests them.
 That's where you'll get the most learning, excitement, and passion for learning when you capitalize on moments when your child is interested in a topic.

-So, a great way to bring Scholé into your home is to look for those times and not worry too much about getting off schedule or shuffling some things around.
-Take that additional time to really dive into what your child is interested in at the moment, whether it's sharks or space or the ballet or whatever it is, and really let your child exhaust their interest in that topic.
+A great way to bring Scholé into your home is to look for those moments and not worry too much about getting off schedule or rearranging some things.
+Take that additional time to really dive into what your child is interested in at the moment, whether it's sharks, space, ballet, or whatever it is, and really let your child exhaust their interest in that topic.

 Exploring beauty: art, music, and the Scholé mindset

-As I said, a lot of Scholé is just appreciation for things by themselves: taking the time to notice beautiful art, poetry, and music.
-Another thing you can do just as you're going about your daily activities is turn on different types of music, everything from classical to bossanova to jazz, and each day you could try a different type of music and just have it on in the background while you're doing your chores, see what your child seems to respond to or is interested in, and then maybe talk to them a little bit about it.
+As I said, a lot of Scholé is simply appreciating things for their own sake: taking the time to notice beautiful art, poetry, and music.
+Another thing you can do just as you're going about your daily activities is turn on different types of music, everything from classical to bossanova to jazz, and each day you could try a different kind of music and have it on in the background while you're doing your chores, see what your child seems to respond to or is interested in, and then maybe talk to them a little bit about it.

 That's Scholé, and it really gets your child thinking, noticing, processing, remembering.
-It really activates their brain so much more than just a school activity of, “We're going to sit down, and we're going to complete this activity about this objective that your child is really not necessarily invested in.”
-We're invested in that because it's on our to-do list, and it's an objective that we know they need to learn, but your child doesn't necessarily have any reason to be invested in that objective, and so if we follow their lead, we usually get a lot more out of the experience.
+It really engages their brain more than just a school activity, such as, “We're going to sit down, and we're going to complete this activity about this objective that your child is really not necessarily invested in.”
+We're invested in that because it's on our to-do list, and it's an objective that we know they need to learn.
+Still, your child doesn't necessarily have any reason to be invested in that objective, and so if we follow their lead, we usually get a lot more out of the experience.

 Why meaningful conversations are essential for homeschooling